Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Cream cheese and olive is a CLASSIC sandwich.
 Can be a tea sandwich (with crusts cut off), but for a satisfying lunch, use a variety of breads.
 I use the green olives (stuffed with pimentos) sliced.
 Mmmm.
 A favorite!

 This is not cream cheese, but- -how about a scrambled egg sandwich?
 Just beat the egg (in a bowl or cup, as you would for a scrambled egg.
-Put it into the skillet and do not sitr it.
+Put it into the skillet and do not sitr it. when it is cooked on one side just flip it and cook on second side.
+Put onto bread slice, folding edges in to fit and place 2nd slice of bread on top.
+(Use a little mayo, or salad dressing on bread if desired.)
+This is a favorite sandwich with my whole family.

 Oh, I forgot to mention another favorite.
 When you make a meatloaf, be sure to make extra (hide some before serving if necessary to save it).
 Slice the cold meatloaf the thickness for a sandwich, use a little mayo, or sandwich spread of choosing.